CodewaveDevelopment/cwd-fuel/README.md

 ### Step 5:

 It is highly recommended, if you plan on restarting the script at all, that you move the _stream_ folder & _data_file_ paramaters found in the _fxmanifest.lua_ to another resource for the time being.
-If you do not do this, you & anyone in the server's game will most likely crash when restarting _cdn-fuel_.
+If you do not do this, you & anyone in the server's game will most likely crash when restarting _cwd-fuel_.
 The process is very simple & it is outlined in the GIF & Instructions below.

 <br>